 - Eligibility for a participating provider's existing low-income program.

-Households fully enrolled in the Emergency Broadband Benefit Program (EBB) as of December 31, 2021 will continue to receive their current monthly benefit until March 1, 2022.
-More information about steps current EBB recipients must take to continue receiving the Affordable Connectivity Program benefit after March 1, 2022 will be available in the coming weeks.
+Households fully enrolled in the Emergency Broadband Benefit Program (EBB) as of December 31, 2021 will automatically continue to receive their current monthly benefit of $50 until March 1, 2022.

-On January 7, 2022, the Federal Communications Commission (FCC) released a draft Report and Order which, if adopted, would finalize rules for the Affordable Connectivity Program (ACP).
-Also accompanying the draft Report and Order is a draft Further of Notice of Proposed Rulemaking.
+On January 7, 2022, the Federal Communications Commission (FCC) released draft Rules which, if adopted, would finalize rules for the Affordable Connectivity Program (ACP).

 On December 31, 2021 the FCC launched the Affordable Connectivity Program.
 This longer-term program was created by Congress in the Infrastructure and Jobs Act, and replaces the Emergency Broadband Benefit program.
 This investment in broadband affordability will help ensure households can afford the internet connections they need for work, school, health care and more.